isoflavones

 Influence of diet on isoflavones metabolism

 Like endogenous estrogens (estradiol), isoflavones are metabolized in the intestines and liver.
-Absorption happens along the entire length of the intestine and they are secreted in bile and urine.
+Absorption of isoflavones happens along the entire length of the intestine and they are secreted in bile and urine.
 Excretion of isoflavones metabolites can vary strongly between individuals.
-This may be influenced by the fact that each person has his own specific intestinal microflora population.
+This may be influenced by the fact that each person has his own specific intestinal flora population.

 More literature about isoflavones metabolism